Swiftaff/mockitup-svelte-template/README.md

 ## TODO preview it somewhere like vercel

-[^1]: Installing the cli version means you no longer have to use the firefox extension as below...
+[^bignote]: Installing the cli version means you no longer have to use the firefox extension as below...

 1. Install this Firefox extension: https://github.com/gildas-lormeau/SingleFile
 1. Use the extension to download the html file